 To help keep your energy levels up, you could try eating five or six smaller meals throughout the day.
 Eating a light snack or having a milky or herbal caffeine-free drink before bed can prevent you waking up hungry during the night.

-You can find out more about fatigue in our information sheet Fatigue and IBD.
+You can find out more about Fatigue.

 Nausea and vomiting